Gambling White Paper: Gambling Commission Timeline

 Proposed change How it will be delivered Next step Current status Implementation date

 Incentives: Requirement that bonuses and free bets are provided in a socially responsible manner which doesn’t increase the risk of harm.
-Gambling Commission powers (exact mechanism TBC) Awaiting Gambling Commission response.
+Gambling Commission powers (exact mechanism TBC) Awaiting Gambling Commission response – anticipated end of March 2025.
 The Gambling Commission Autumn 2023 consultation closed on 21 February 2024.
 TBC

 Football sponsorship: The Premier League will voluntarily end front-of-shirt sponsorships from gambling companies.
-Premier League policy – the Premier League announced its intention to withdraw front-of-shirt gambling sponsorship on 13 April 2023 Premier League to implement ban Ban to be implemented at the end of the 2025/2026 football season.
-TBC
+Premier League policy – the Premier League announced its intention to withdraw front-of-shirt gambling sponsorship on 13 April 2023 Premier League to implement ban Ban to be implemented by the end of the 2025/2026 football season.
+Ban to be implemented by the end of the 2025/2026 football season.

 Dispute resolution and consumer redress